leanh153/Android-Alarm/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development  running :
+A step by step series of examples that tell you how to get a development and running :

 **Note** this for the case you have already opened one project.
 * Step 1: